Our faculty regularly publish their research in top-ranked journals in mathematics, statistics and related fields.

-Dr. Mariana Montiel‘s research revolves around Mathematical Music Theory.
-This research topic involves several mathematical areas used in scientific musicology, such as Category Theory, Abstract Algebra, Algebraic Combinatorics on Words.
+Dr. Mariana Montiel‘s research revolves around Mathematical Music Theory a topic that involves several mathematical areas used in scientific musicology such as Category Theory, Abstract Algebra, Algebraic Combinatorics on Words.
 It is cross disciplinary not only with Music, but with areas such as Computer Science and Cognitive Science.
-Simultaneously she does research about pedagogical aspects, in particular, the use of abstract and symbolic representations, common to both disciplines, mathematics and music.
+She also does research about pedagogical aspects, in particular, the use of abstract and symbolic representations, common to both disciplines, mathematics and music.

 Dr. Michael Stewart’s research is in numerical linear algebra, matrix theory, and numerical analysis.
 His specific areas of focus are on fast algorithms for densely structured linear algebra problems and issues of numerical stability and accuracy.

 Dr. Xiaojing Ye‘s research focuses on applied and computational mathematics.
 His main research includes analysis and numerical methods for stochastic point processes on networks, modeling and computations of optimal transport and applications, and theory and computations in machine learning with applications in deep learning and image processing.